tjkandala/baahu/README.md

 ## What is Baahu?

-Baahu is a small zero-dependency [Mealy machine-based](https://en.wikipedia.org/wiki/Mealy_machine) UI framework for Javascript + TypeScript
+Baahu is a small zero-dependency [Moore machine-based](https://en.wikipedia.org/wiki/Moore_machine) UI framework for Javascript + TypeScript

 ## Features